wow-sven/nuwa/website/public/docs/create-agent.md

 # Create Agent

-To create an agent, visit the AI Studio page.
+To create an agent, connect your wallet and login the AI Studio page.
 The key elements are:

 ## Prompt
 A custom prompt defines your agent's behavior.
 The system appends your prompt to a base system prompt: